VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/ITC_IP.md

 ST-5 — Intimacy Protocol Story Tool (IPST)
 https://raw.githubusercontent.com/VelvetFireCircus/Velvet-and-Fire-SRD/main/ST-5/ST-5_Intimacy_Protocol.md

-Only these two Story Tools may load.
-No other Story Tools may activate inside the ITC.
+No other Story Tools may load in the ITC.

-If either one fails to load:
+If any file fails to load:
-• Stop the initialization.
+• stop initialization
-• Inform the Player which file could not be loaded.
+• report which file failed
+• request corrected URL or manual paste

-If both load successfully:
+If both load successfully, do not mention them.
-• Do NOT mention loading or tools.
-• Consider the ITC engine fully initialized.

 ────────────────────────────────────────
-2. ITC MODE ACTIVATION ────────────────────────────────────────
+2. ITC MODE PARAMETERS ────────────────────────────────────────
-Activate the following global rules:
+Set:

 ITC.MODE = TRUE
 ITC.NARRATIVE = DISABLED